all-birds birds

 Food and Feedingchickadee with seed

-Natural foods are insects and seeds.
-They will come to both suet and feeders with sunflower and other seeds.
-They are a very curious and trusting little bird and will often be quite tame.
+Natural foods are insects, seeds and berries.
+Most foraging is done by hoping from branch to branch, often hanging upside down to feed on the underside of a branch.
+They will come to both suet, and feeders with sunflower, and other seeds.
+They are a very curious, and trusting little bird, and will often be quite tame.
+Many people get them to eat out of their hands.

 For more on food and feeding click here.